xplorfin/btcd/rpcclient/examples/bitcoincorehttpbulk/README.md

 Bitcoin Core Batch HTTP POST Example
 ==============================

-This example shows how to use the rpclient package to connect to a Bitcoin Core RPC server using HTTP POST mode with TLS disabled and uses the batch JSON RPC mode
+This example shows how to use the rpclient package to connect to a Bitcoin Core RPC server using HTTP POST and batch JSON-RPC mode with TLS disabled.

 ## Running the Example